paulhobbel/rdi/README.md

 RDI required Reflect Metadata in order to work correctly and you should import `reflect-metadata` only once in your entire application.

 ## Usage
+This README is still a concept sorry :/
+Checkout the test files to see how to use the Injector for now.